 Rather than growing stale, the four-piece live version of Expassionates decided to call it mostly quits in September 2011, although they continue to play selected shows since then.

-Now it’s time to reintroduce the first album Verse, Chorus, Bridge after 17 years.
-Scott Easterday has brought together a new band of Kansas City musicians from rock, country and jazz styles to rival the one that recorded the record.
+In 2015 it was time to reintroduce the first album Verse, Chorus, Bridge after 17 years.
+Scott Easterday brought together a new band of Kansas City musicians from rock, country and jazz styles to rival the one that recorded the record.
 Bryan Hicks, bass, and Nate Hofer, pedal steel, return from the original group but this time they are joined by Matt Richey, drums, Troy van Horn, guitar, and Patrick Alonzo Conway on sax and percussion.